kodecocodes/SC_MarkStruzinski/README.md

 ## Introduction

 Hey what's up everybody, this is ___.
 In today's screencast, I'm going to introduce you to Shared Web Credentials.
-Shared Web Credentials is a technology Apple has introduced to allow seamless login into your iOS app once a user has logged into your website using Safari.
+Shared Web Credentials is a technology Apple has introduced which allows seamless login into your iOS app after a user has logged into your website using Safari.

-Before we begin, I just want to give a shout out to the author of this content, Mark Struzinski, and the Tech Editor, David Worsham.
+Before we begin, I just want to give a shout out to the the Tech Editor of this content, David Worsham.

 Ok, back to it.
 Shared Web Credentials works using iCloud Keychain, and establishes trust between your site and your app via the site association file.
-This is a file Apple requires you to host on your domain to establish a trust relationship between the site and your app.
-If your user has opted into iCloud Keychain and has elected to store their credentials there, you will be able to present UI that allows them to use those same credentials to log in to your app without the need to type a username or password.
+This is a file Apple requires you to host on your domain.
+If your user has opted into iCloud Keychain and has elected to store their credentials for your domain there, you will be able to present UI that allows them to use those same credentials to log in to your app without the need to type a username or password.

 There are 2 components that come together to ensure Shared Web Credentials can offer login functionality:

 (Display keynote slide here)

 #### Your Web Server
-You must have a valid domain set up.
-From this domain, you must be able to serve up a file named **`apple-app-site-association`** from either the root of the domain or from a directory named **`.well-known`**.
+From your domain, you must be able to serve up a file named **`apple-app-site-association`** from either the root of the domain or from a directory named **`.well-known`**.

 The following criteria must be met for the Shared Web Credentials functionality to work:

 - The file must be hosted over SSL with a valid signed certificate
 - The file cannot use any redirects
 - The file cannot be larger than 128KB uncompressed
 - The file must hame MIME type `application/json`
 - The file must not have an extension
-- The file must be available at the root of the domain or in the `.well-known` directory
 - The json payload in the file must contain a `webcredentials` object
 - Inside the `webcredentials` object of this file, there has to be an array of bundle identifiers with the full team prefix.
 One of these identifiers has to match the one for your app.

-To easily meet those requirements for this demo, we will use the free Heroku web service to establish a domain.
+To easily meet those requirements for this demo, we're going to use the free Heroku web service to establish a domain.

 #### Your iOS App
 Your app's bundle id has to match the one being referenced by the **`apple-app-site-assocation`** file on your web server.
 Your app must also enable the **Associated Domains** capability, and you have to add your site domain to the domain list with a **`webcredentials`** prefix.